0xBigBoss/linear-mcp/README.md

 2. Navigate to the "Security & access" section
 3. Find the "Personal API keys" section
 4. Click "New API key"
-5. Give the key a descriptive label (e.g. "Cline MCP")
+5. Give the key a descriptive label (e.g. "MCP Server")
 6. Copy the generated token immediately
 7. Add the token to your `.env` file:
    ```